 Darth Motherfucking Revan preparing to throw down with three badass Jedi, right at the beginning of the game.
-Bastila may not think Revan can win, and Revan may not say a word in that cutscene, but it's obvious by the way he flourishes his lightsaber that he's about to disabuse some notions.
-At least, until Malak shoots him.
+Bastila may not think Revan can win, and Revan may not say a word in that cutscene, but it's obvious by the way they flourish their lightsaber that they're about to disabuse some notions.
+At least, until Malak shoots them.

 The last line you get to say before dueling Darth Malak on the Leviathan has the potential to be a crowning moment - you can (and probably will, if you're going Light Side) say "Your power is no match for the light!"
 Consider it: The Reveal has just occurred - you were Darth Revan.
 You have every reason to flip out, because everything you know is wrong.
 And yet, in light of the universe lying to you, in light of discovering that you were a Dark Lord of the Sith, you can still stand fast to your beliefs and proclaim that you now stand with the light, you will never fall into darkness again.
 That's pretty damn inspirational...